LaTeX

 Inline vs. block formatting

-To display an inline equation, a single dollar sign must be placed on either side of text within the macro, e.g.
+To display an inline equation enter the text you want the equation to be inline with inside the macro.
+Place a single dollar sign on either side of the equation to identify the equation. e.g.

 $ax^2 + bx + c = 0$